 - Let yourself grieve.
 It’s OK to miss them.
 It’s a perfectly natural emotion.
 Instead of dwelling on it, try to see this day as a positive thing.
 You’ve been preparing them to be independent adults for years, and now you’ve succeeded.

 Understand that it does get easier.
 The first few months after the kids move out will be the hardest.
 It will be a bit easier to see an empty, neat room instead of your child’s usual clutter.
 The silence will become easier to handle and you’ll miss the constant noise of their friends and their video games just a little bit less each day.
 Just make sure to be kind to yourself during the process.

 Ellen LaFleche-Christian is a busy mom of an 18-year-old son and 23-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+She owns five blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
-Go visit her site at Confessions of an Overworked Mom
+You can find her at Confessions of an Overworked Mom.

 Author: Guest Contributor